Sunday, June 24, 2018

 4. Break Away from It All – 4:19

 I think it all works together.
-I’m still a little uneasy about not having another Anderson song, but I just couldn’t decide which other one to use, and squeezing another song into the track list put everything out of balance.
-I briefly considering making this a double album, but that idea gave me a headache.
+I’m still a little uneasy about not having another Anderson song, but I just couldn’t decide which other one to use, and squeezing another song into the tracklist put everything out of balance.
+I briefly considered making this a double album, but that idea gave me a headache.
 So in the end, Anderson is not as fully represented as I’d like.

-Now I needed a title and an album cover.
-I think I ended up spending more time on these two items than actually compiling the track list.
+Now, I needed a title and an album cover.
+I think I spent more time on these two items than actually compiling the tracklist.

 Sunday, June 17, 2018